webrecorder/browsertrix-crawler/README.md

 Options:
       --help                                Show help                  [boolean]
-      --version                             Show version number        [boolean] -u, --url                                 The URL to start crawling from [string]
+      --version                             Show version number        [boolean]
+      --seeds, --url                        The URL to start crawling from [array] [default: []]
+      --seedFile, --urlFile                 If set, read a list of seed urls, one per line, from the specified
+                                                                        [string]
-      --urlFile, --urlfile, --url-file,     If set, read a list of urls from the --url-list                            passed file INSTEAD of the url from the --url flag.             [string] -w, --workers                             The number of workers to run in parallel       [number] [default: 1]
+  -w, --workers                             The number of workers to run in
+                                            parallel       [number] [default: 1]
-      --newContext                          The context for each new capture, can be a new: page, session or browser.  [string] [default: "page"]
+      --newContext                          The context for each new capture, can be a new: page, window, session or browser.
+                                                      [string] [default: "page"]
       --waitUntil                           Puppeteer page.goto() condition to
                                             wait for before continuing, can be
                                             multiple separate by ','
                                                   [default: "load,networkidle0"]
+      --depth                               The depth of the crawl for all seeds [number] [default: -1]
       --limit                               Limit crawl to this number of pages [number] [default: 0]
       --timeout                             Timeout for each page to load (in